mengMia/yameng-ahu.github.io/_pages/cv.md

 University) and rearrange the implementation of the error correlation pattern in the interleaver to improve the performance of a concatenation system with inner polar codes.
 3. Sep.
 2017 – Feb.
 2018
-• Studied the Software Defined Network (SDN) structure, a new network structure.
+  - Studied the Software Defined Network (SDN) structure, a new network structure.
-• Accomplished the real flow monitoring part of a monitoring system under the SDN structure via sFlow, influxdb and Grafana.
+  - Accomplished the real flow monitoring part of a monitoring system under the SDN structure via sFlow, influxdb and Grafana.
-Anhui University Sep.
+* **Anhui University:** Part-time Undergraduate Researcher Sep.
 2014 – Sep.
 2017
-Part-time Undergraduate Researcher
-• Investigated the error correlation of the SC decoding of polar codes.
+  - Investigated the error correlation of the SC decoding of polar codes.
-• Proposed an error correlation pattern and designed a correlation breaking interleaving scheme to improve the performance of a concatenation system with inner polar codes.
+  - Proposed an error correlation pattern and designed a correlation breaking interleaving scheme to improve the performance of a concatenation system with inner polar codes.
-• Gave presentation at an international conference.
+  - Gave presentation at an international conference.

 ## <span style="color: green"> Publications </span>
 * **Ya Meng**, Liping Li, Yanjun Hu, “A novel interleaving scheme for polar codes,” Proc.
 IEEE Vehicular